-The Group is exposed to market risks, including interest rates due to timing differences of asset and liability cash flows and basis differences between valuation rates, different currencies and equity markets, either indirectly through revenues that depend on the value of investments covering unit-linked policies or directly through positions held to facilitate policyholder transactions or guarantees provided to policyholders.
+The Group is exposed to market risks, including interest rates, due to timing differences of asset and liability cash flows and basis differences between valuation rates, different currencies and equity markets, either indirectly through revenues that depend on the value of investments covering unitlinked policies or directly through positions held to facilitate policyholder transactions or guarantees provided to policyholders.
 Market risks are primarily mitigated through aligning assets and liabilities, in particular in terms of currencies and timing of cash flows.
-Equity exposures from the book of unit-linked policies are managed through product design and selection of suitable investment funds.
-The Group's market risk exposure reduced due to the completion of the sale of MetLife Greece and MetLife Poland.
+Equity exposures from the book of unitlinked policies are managed through product design and selection of suitable investment funds.
+The Group's market risk exposure remained broadly stable over the period.